Amber Alert issued for 9-year-old girl last seen in Denver metro area

-DENVER — An Amber Alert was issued Saturday afternoon for a 9-year-old girl, Sloan Lipnick, who was last seen in the Denver metro area early Saturday morning.
+DENVER — An Amber Alert was issued Saturday afternoon for a 9-year-old girl, Sloan Lipnick, who was last seen in the Denver metro area on Friday.

 Sloan is 4-foot-2 and 65 pounds, with brown hair and blue eyes.

-Sloan was possibly traveling with Carly Lipnick, 39.
+Sloan was possibly traveling with her mother Carly Lipnick, 39, of Basalt, who doesn't have custody of her daughter.
 They could be traveling in a 2012 white Audi Q5 with Colorado license plate OWO236.

-Sloan was last seen in the early morning hours Saturday in the Denver metro area.
+The alert was requested by the Basalt Police Department.
+A spokesperson for Basalt police said they have reason to think Sloan could be in danger based on information provided by a therapist who works with Carly Lipnick.

+Sloan's father, who lives in Aspen, contacted Basalt police on Friday after Carly Lipnick didn't answer his phone calls, the police spokesperson said.

 If seen, please call 911 immediately.